 Estate Planning is a complicated subject.
 The terminology can make it confusing and creates many misconceptions.
 These are the top 6 mistakes we see:

-- Not choosing the correct plan.
-It’s important to meet with an Estate Planning Attorney so that you know you are getting a plan that will properly protect you, your family and your assets.
+It’s important to meet with an estate planning attorney so that you know you are getting a plan that will properly protect you, your family and your assets.
 While people often think of a Will as the core Estate Planning document, a Trust may better for you depending on your assets.
 In other cases, we see individuals create a Trust or a Will, but don’t create ancillary documents like a Power of Attorney or Health Care Directive.
 This can cause serious issues if you become incapacitated and don’t have a declared agent to handle your affairs.

 Creating an Estate Plan without a Plan B